filibustercrankcase/TY175/README.md

 - Suzuki RL250 tank mount: OEM style mount, for the forward mounts on an original Suzuki fuel tank.
 - TY175 Oil blockoff: rubber cover to replace the original rubber grommet that the cable and oil line passed through.
 - TY175 Tank Mount: rear fuel tank mount to replace a damaged or missing one.
+- TY175 Swingarm seal protector:  Fits over the left side of the swingarm, to protect the seal from chain damage.